saintmac/vyte-api-v2-doc/docs/reference/events.md

 <attribute name="" type="array">

-Takes array of invitees, which should be added to the event.
-It might be array of `_ids` of exisiting users or `emails`.
+Takes array of invitees `email`, which should be added to the event.

   </attribute>
 </attributes>

 <returns title="Returns">

-The `Invitees` array if there is no error.
+The `invitees` array if there is no error.

 </returns>
 ::::